 To prove how unpretentious it is, you can throw your peanut shells all over the floor.
 It’s very satisfying the way that they crunch as you cross the floor of the bar.
 We even filmed a birthday message for a friend using the broken shells.

-Every table has a massive sack of shelled peanuts and we managed to eat a quarter of ours to get our money’s worth (even though they’re free, we’re still backpackers at heart!)
+Every table has a massive sack of shelled peanuts and we managed to eat a quarter of ours to get our money’s worth.
+Even though they’re free, we’re still backpackers at heart!

-The decor of the bar is inspired by Malayan plantations, which is historically interesting but uncomfortable in modern times.
+Inside the decor of the bar is inspired by Malayan plantations, which is historically interesting but uncomfortable in modern times.

 The staff are from all over the world, as were the drinkers so it had a real international feel, much like Singapore itself.
 We chatted to a few of the staff as it has a social club feel, although the expense does mean that this isn’t accessible to everyone, which is a great shame.